 (f) America the Beautiful Interagency Access pass Visitors using Segways must operate in a safe manner to prevent personal injuries and resource damage and are encouraged to wear helmets.

 All roadways, beaches, trails, boardwalks within the boundaries of the National Seashore are closed to the use of UTV/ATV type vehicles.
 Exception to the use of UTV’s in the campground is for persons with ADA mobility impairments which will allow for access to campground facilities.
-Registered UTV’s may only be operated on paved or harden surfaces located within the campground.
+Registered UTV’s may only be operated on paved or hardened surfaces located within the campground.

 (a) All state registered slow moving vehicles & state registered golf carts that are properly equipped (brakes, reliable steering apparatus, safe tires, rearview mirror, red reflectorized warning devises in both the front and rear, turn signals, headlights, brake lights, and a windshield) may operate only on the Ft.
 Pickens Rd.